 - Directors and officers of registered charities have a legal duty to properly manage a charity’s activities.
 To learn more, consult our articles Duties of Directors – Incorporated Registered Charities and Duties of Directors – Unincorporated Registered Charities.

-What happens if a charity doesn't follow these rules?
+What happens if a registered charity doesn’t respect these rules?

 Penalties for not respecting these rules can include fines, suspension of the right to issue tax receipts for donations, and even cancellation of a charity’s registration.